Best Films of the 1950s List

 Note:

-plot, direction, editing, cinematography, and so on.
-They must also be "culturally, historically, or aesthetically significant."
+screenplay, plot, direction, editing, cinematography, and so on.
+They must also be "culturally, historically,

 This list is based on what I have seen so far and is limited to the top 10 with 5 honorable mentions in that order.

-12 Angry Men is a brilliant film that is dependent on the script and performances.
+12 Angry Men is a brilliant film that's dependent on the script and performances.
 The best part is the

 human aspect.
 Strangers come together and lay bare their flawed logical reasoning.
 The ending is powerful because